virgo47/vexpressed/README.md

 ## Syntax

-Expression syntax can be found in [ANTLR source file](src/main/antlr4/vexpressed/grammar/Expr.g4) and is also described in [Syntax explanation](docs/syntax.md).
-But you probably want to see some examples first.
+Expression syntax can be found in [ANTLR source file](src/main/antlr4/vexpressed/grammar/Expr.g4) and is also explained in [here](docs/syntax.md).
+But let's see some examples first.

 ## Examples